opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

 Because this API supports the experimental [tiered caching feature]({{site.url}}{{site.baseurl}}/search-plugins/caching/tiered-cache/), the responses found in this section may change.
 If the tiered caching feature flag is not enabled, the API will return `0` for all values.
 {: .warning}

-The `caches` object contains cache stats.
-Currently its only sub-metric is `request_cache`.
+The `caches` object contains cache statistics, such as the `request_cache` statistics.
 The total values within each sub-metric are always returned regardless of the value of the query parameter `level`.

 Field | Field type | Description
 :--- | :--- | :---